The Alters

 The Alters is a 2025 survival game developed and published by 11 Bit Studios.
 In the game, the player assumes control of Jan Dolski, a space miner who must create alternative versions of himself in order to survive on an inhospitable planet.
 It was released for PlayStation 5, Windows, and Xbox Series X/S on 13 June 2025, to generally positive reviews from critics.
+The game won Strategy/Simulation Game of the Year at the 29th Annual D.I.C.E.
+Awards.

 Gameplay

 In the game, Jan must create Alters, alternate versions of himself who made different life choices, in order to survive.

 In The Alters, the player assumes control of Jan Dolski, a builder working on the Project Dolly space expedition.
 Jan needs to pilot a massive, wheel-shaped base along the planet surface to stay out of the range of the sun, which can kill him due to lethal radiation.
 It is a survival game in which players need to explore the planet and mine for resources and materials, which is essential for maintaining and expanding the base.
 Infrastructure, such as electricity pylons, must be built to provide power for mining equipment.
 Base expansion is similar to games such as Fallout Shelter and XCOM, with players being tasked to attach new rooms and modules to the base, advancing its capabilities and keeping its crew content.
 Each segment of the game is timed, as the sun will rise and obliterate the player's entire crew.
 One second of real-world time is equivalent to one in-game minute.

 To survive and escape before sunrise, he must create "Alters" using a material known as Rapidium.
 Alters are alternate versions of himself who made different life choices, and therefore, have their own distinct skill sets, lifestyles and personalities.
 Using a system named the "Tree of Life", the original Jan can look at his own life path and choose which Alter to bring into life.
 Alters can offer solutions to the problems the player is currently facing.
 For instance, a scientist Jan may be able to help players to research new ways to navigate through the game's hostile environments.
 Each Alter has their own emotions, needs and fears, and players need to regularly check on their status.
 If left unattended, they may act rashly, resulting in unforeseen consequences.
 There is a maximum number of Alters a player can create in one playthrough.